Home Galaxy Gallery Nebula Gallery Globular Clusters Open Clusters My Equipment Misc Astro Gallery

 Welcome to my website about astronomy and astrophotography.
 Like many others, I have enjoyed astronomy and observing the night sky.
 Much of my observing experience has been taking pictures of the many astronomical objects in our known universe.
 My website is a collection of the many pictures I have taken over the years.

 I have taken many of my pictures with optics ranging from DSLR lenses to amateur class astronomical telescopes.
-The cameras I use are mostly dedicated astronomical cameras with Charge Coupled Device (CCD) sensors.
-But I have also used a Cannon 350D DSLR camera.
+The cameras I use are mostly dedicated astronomical cameras - currently using cameras with CMOS sensors.
+I have used Charge Coupled Device (CCD) sensors and also a Cannon 350D DSLR camera.
 For some of my older images I have used webcams modified for long exposure use.
 I have dedicated a separate section of this website for DSLR astrophotography.

 There are many images on this site.
-I have deliberately left earlier images even though they may be of poorer quality simply because they represent the observations I have made over the years.
+I have deliberately left earlier images, even though they may be of poorer quality, simply because they represent the observations I have made over the years.
 Some images are archived - particularly where I have re-imaged an object.
 Some older or replaced images are still available in Archives (available in sidebar).
 My most recent images are linked below for handy reference.
 Or you can browse the image galleries that are grouped by object types (Nebula, Galaxy, Cluster, etc.) (also available on sidebar).
-Finally, I have a (solar system, lunar, other object catalog).
+I also have a Miscellaneous Astro Gallery (solar system, lunar, other object catalogs).

 RECENT IMAGES